microsoft/DirectX-Specs/d3d/WorkGraphs.md

 > One possibility is implementations could tolerate a graph with a massive number of nodes just fine, as long as many of the nodes are at the same depth in the graph.
 In support of this, there is a hard constraint on graph depth as a way to limit implementation complexity.

-The longest chain of nodes cannot exceed `32`.
+The longest chain of nodes cannot exceed `32` (`#define D3D12_WORK_GRAPHS_MAX_NODE_DEPTH 32`).
 Nodes that target themselves recursively count against this limit by their maximum declared recursion level.

 ---